HugoMorceau/BYF/back/README.md

 - See ormconfig.json from TypeORM for database creation with synchronise set to true (this will create the database if it doesn't exist) (this is absolutely prohibited in production)

 # Modules
-- Nest g resource modules/moduleName will create a module with a controller, service, entity, and module file
+- Nest g resource module/moduleName (yes CRUD, graphql, code first) will create a module with a controller, service, entity, and module file